VGTHuang/vgthuang.github.io/_posts/2021-09-03-marquis-yi-of-zeng.md

 Thy warriors must be prowess and robust,

-the heavy corslet front and back they tog;
+The heavy corslet front and back they tog;

 Their sanguined spears to foreign villains thrust,